dgaydukov/nodejs-cce-core-exchange/readme.md

 ### Plan
 ```
-1. Create balance instance
-2. Create matching engine instance with balance instance as constructor paramets
-3. populate balance with api
+1. populate balance with api
-4. api for fetching single balances and matched orders (and general number of orders)
+2. api for fetching single balances and matched orders (and general number of orders)
-5. api for setting and cancelling orders
+3. api for setting and cancelling orders

-But at first simple method in balances to create orders, just to check algorithm
 ```